$1000 CDN /2 week period / per artist – covers residence associated costs.

 The residence has an open working space approximately 12 feet x 20 feet (22.3 square metres) within the residence.
 The ceilings are one and a half stories high and the living and working areas are well lit by natural light and pot lighting.
 The studio area is recessed from direct sunlight and window shades allow for natural light control.
 The floor is natural finished cement - tarps are provided to cover them during making and materials exploration.
 Walls can hold lightly secured works in progress.
 Portable working tables with surfaces 6 feet x 2.5 feet are available for use.
 A utility sink is available at the gallery for cleaning brushes and palates.

-CVAG is situated in the downtown core of the City of Courtenay in the Comox Valley on the east coast of Vancouver Island.
-Accessible by land, sea or air, the region is a culturally diverse community that offers supernatural beauty at its doorstep.
-Courtenay (approximate population 25,000) is the urban and cultural hub of the larger community, the Comox Valley (approximate population 65,000).
-Libraries, museums, shopping and recreation/fitness facilities are within walking distance and public transit.
-Easy access exists to the many beaches along the Salish sea, the rivers and streams, lakes, forests and wilderness parklands with extensive hiking trails in the region.
+CVAG is situated in the downtown core of the City of Courtenay on the east coast of Vancouver Island.
+Accessible by land, sea or air, Courtenay is the urban and cultural hub of the larger community, the Comox Valley (approximate population 65,000).
+The region is a culturally diverse community.
+Libraries, museums, shopping and recreation/fitness facilities are within walking distance and by public transit.
+Easy access exists to the nearby beaches along the Salish sea, and the extensive hiking trails throughout the rivers and streams, lakes, forests and wilderness parklands of the area.
 The climate is temperate rainforest.